Düren: 17th to 19th century

-In 1642, Düren was embroiled in the Thirty Years' War.
+During the Thirty Years' War, Wolfgang Wilhelm, Count Palatine of Neuburg was Duke of Jülich.
+The Duchy of Jülich tried to keep neutrality, but it wasn't recognized by the belligerents.
+The Duchy of Jülich had to accept Spanish occupation.
+In 1642, Düren was embroiled in the Battle of Kempen.
 Opposing troops destroyed the city.
 After the war has finally ended in 1648, plague broke out and caused many lives to be lost.
 A second plague epidemic broke out in 1665.
-Due to the various attacks on the debilitated city, Düren was destroyed again in 1679.
+Due to the various attacks on the debilitated city, Düren was destroyed again in 1689 while Nine Years' War.
 In this time, the settlement Miesheim was destroyed, never to be rebuilt.

 Towards the end of the year 1755 in the area around Düren and Aachen began a series of earthquakes, which reached its peak on February 18, 1756 with an earthquake with the strength 8 on the Mercalli scale.
 The series of earthquakes affected all of Europe, most famously the 1755 Lisbon earthquake.

 The businesses in the area of Düren was affected since the 15th century by the drapery and metal industry.
 Since the beginning of the 17th century, paper industry had settled here, advantaged by the exceptionally soft water of the Rur.
 Rütger von Scheven built the first paper mill in Düren.
 In 1812, there were already 17 paper factories, 11 cloth- and blanket factories, an iron rolling mill or slitting mill and two iron foundries.

-In the year 1794, Düren was occupied by French revolutionary troops.
+In the year 1794, Düren was occupied by French revolutionary troops, while Battle of Aldenhoven.
 From 1798 until 1814, Düren was the main city of the same named canton in the arrondissement Aachen of the French Roerdepartements (from the name of the River Rur (Roer) and département).
 After the Congress of Vienna in 1815, Düren was ceded to the Kingdom of Prussia and was subsequently administered within the Rhine Province.